jw7123/princeton-orfe-project-2026/README.md

 ## How to cite

-If you use this code in academic work, please cite the thesis:
+If you use this code in academic work, please cite the project:

 ```bibtex
 @misc{williams_simulators_2026,